The human is a social being. He is surrounded by his fellows and must constantly interact with other people in his daily live.

 The normal personality

-- * It is able to experience feelings of well-being and fulfilment
+* It is able to experience feelings of well-being and fulfillment

-- * It is able to fulfil its potential and actualize
+* It is able to fulfill its potential and actualize

 Four functions are the basis of normal personality:

 - the consciousness of his environment